 I - Prologue

 I'm Meridianprime, level 30 and playing on the EUW servers.
-Started playing early season 1 as Ashe until a champion rotation forced me to pick another champion.
+Started playing early beta as Ashe until a champion rotation forced me to pick another champion.
 I simply picked one from the new selection that I also saw during a practice match with bots.
 Sivir was my choice due to her similarity as ranged, easy to play champion.
 Later on I discovered there is actually a HUGE difference between Ashe and Sivir regarding their CC and how to master.
 Since I love a challenge in games, I kept playing her, making the best out of an unloved, unwanted, overlooked champion.

-Started to play ranked seriously somewhere end of season 3 and currently worked my way up to Gold League.
+Started to play ranked seriously somewhere end of season 3 and currently worked my way up to Gold II League.
 Where new challenges await me.
 New tactics, strategies and formation of builds.